 - G1.
 All rules under General Rules will apply to goat exhibitors.
 PLEASE READ! - G2.
-Entry forms are available from the Virginia Cooperative Extension Office.
-Deadline for filing the 2018 entry forms is May 1, 2018.
-Late entries for market goats only, will be accepted until the end of the goat weigh-in.
-Late entries, for breeding does only, will be accepted until August 1.
+Entries are available from the Virginia Cooperative Extension Office.
+Deadline for filing the 2024 entries is May 1, 2024.
+Late entries, for market goats only, will be accepted until the end of the goat weighin.
+Late entries, for breeding does only, will be accepted until July 12, 2024.
 Entry fee for late entries is \$25 per head. - G3.
-From June 2, 2018, for market goats, and August 1, 2018 for breeding does, the exhibitor must have personally owned, managed, cared for, and fed the goat he or she enters, except in the case of illness or other circumstances beyond the exhibitor's control, and not covering a period of over 15 days.
+From June 1, 2024 for market goats, and July 12, 2024 for breeding does, the exhibitor must have personally owned, managed, cared for, and fed the goat he or she enters, except in the case of illness or other circumstances beyond the exhibitor's control, and not covering a period of over 15 days.
 (This exception will allow owners to be away from home to attend camps, vacations, etc., as long as combined absences, including periods of sickness, do not exceed 15 days.
 Any absences over 15 days must present a management plan, and be approved by the Executive Committee.) - G4.
 All market goats must be brought to the fairgrounds to be weighed and tagged by the Weighing and Tagging Committee on:

-Friday, June 1, 2018 6:00-8:00 p.m.
-OR Saturday, June 2, 2018 7:00 - 9:00 a.m.
+May 31, 2024 from 6-8 p.m.
+OR June 1, 2024 from 7-9 a.m.

-Only the County Fair tag, and a permanent ID tag, are allowed in the ears.
+Only the County Fair permanent ID tag, and a scrapie tag are allowed in the ears.
 Any additional tags will be removed.
 Any goat found to have a missing tag during the County Fair weigh-in will be disqualified and must be removed from the grounds.